Where Gate Installation Projects Succeed and Fail

 Is your property in an area where other gates or traffic control exists?
-Approval for gates tends to be higher in communities which already have a fair application of gates already.
-Neighbors tend to not be as concerned by the gating of your property when theirs is gates, but it still happens, especially where there is a perception that adding a gate will negatively impact traffic.
-While these areas typically have a higher approval rating, new laws, legal actions or neighborhood attitudes might have influenced objection to new gates, so it might be helpful to connect with neighbors to gauge attitudes prior to making permitting investments that might lead to permit denial.
+Approval for gates tends to be higher in communities which have a fair application of gates already.
+Neighbors tend to not be as concerned by the gating of your property when their own has gates, but it still happens, especially where there is a perception that adding a gate will negatively impact traffic.
+While these areas typically have a higher approval rating it is important to note that new laws, legal actions or changing neighborhood attitudes might create objection to new gates, so it might be helpful to connect with neighbors to gauge attitudes prior to making permitting investments that might lead to permit denial.

 Some areas don’t lend themselves well to gates because of actively moving ground or obtrusive landscaping or other objects that don’t allow full gate openings.
 In situations where ground movement is active, significant underground work and balancing must be accomplished in an attempt to limit gate movement to maintain gate safety and operation.
-A reputable gate company will not install a gate on clearly moving property or often times gates installed on roads cut into hills because of ground movement unless it is absolutely clear that ground movement with not impact a gates operation or design.
-Many previously ungated properties simply don’t have enough entrance clearance from the street to get approved.
+A reputable gate company will not install a gate on clearly moving property.
+Neither will a good gate installer attempt a gate project on roads cut into hills because of ground movement unless it is absolutely clear that ground movement with not impact a gates operation or design over time.
+Another factor that impacts gate installation success is where previously ungated properties simply don’t have enough entrance clearance from the street to get approved.
 Typically, but not always, cities want about 25 feet from the street (about two cars length) for “stacking room” to allow vehicles to be off the street while waiting for gate opening clearance.
 Most projects without proper stacking room will not be approved without project or site alterations.

 When is the best time to install a gate for success?

-The trend has been that cities and neighbors have become more vigilant of the permitting process and overall obtaining permits has become harder over time.
-If a gate is something that is being installed to solve what is a perceived as an increasing problem, the right time to attempt installation is now as costs have not decreased in our industry as wages, insurance and material costs have increased.
-Additionally, there is increasing planning scrutiny put on traffic control and gates, so getting in front of future changes makes sense for cost and time reduction for a future project.
+The trend has been that cities and neighbors have become more vigilant of the permitting process and overall, obtaining permits has become harder over time.
+If a gate is something that is being installed to solve what is a perceived as an increasing problem, the right time to attempt installation is now considering costs have continued to increase in construction as wages, insurance and material costs have increased.
+Additionally, increased planning scrutiny put on traffic control and gates, so getting in front of future changes makes sense for cost and time reduction for a future project.